Why prevention is better than cure

 However, an alarming 27% of Brits are classed as physically inactive, with 14% doing no exercise at all, and 13% doing fewer than 30 minutes of moderate exercise per week.
 Some of the most commonly cited barriers are a lack of time, not having the willpower, and finding it too much hard work.

-Introducing lunchtime exercise clubs, discounted membership to a gym near your workplace or implementing a cycle-to-work scheme can all provide convenient, fun and social ways for your employees to fulfill their weekly exercise goals.
+Introducing lunchtime exercise clubs, discounted membership to a gym near your workplace or implementing a cycle-to-work scheme can all provide convenient, fun and social ways for your employees to fulfil their weekly exercise goals.

 Read our blog for more tips on encouraging employees to fit exercise into their daily working lives.